Separating Para and Ortho Water

 Further increasing the deflection through the use of a slower molecular beam, seeded in argon, leads to a nearly complete depletion of the $\ket{1_{01}1}$ \emph{ortho} state and the creation of an enriched \emph{para} $\ket{0_{00}0}$ sample, as shown in \autoref{fig:spatial}\,c and confirmed by the REMPI spectrum, \autoref{fig:spectra}\,c.
 A purity of 74\,\% for \emph{para} water is measured, which simulations indicate would be increased to $>87$\,\% if background water was more efficiently suppressed.
 Using a setup with two subsequent deflection stages a purity $>96$\,\% could be obtained.
 The slower beam, furthermore, allows the creation of a pure \emph{ortho} sample in the $M=0$ angular momentum projection at a position $-1<y<0$~mm.
 This position is depleted of all other quantum states in the original beam and we obtain a $>$99\,\% pure $\ket{1_{01}0}$ sample.

 The produced pure molecular beams have densities on the order of $10^8$~cm$^{-3}$ and $10^7$~cm$^{-3}$ for neon and argon expansions, respectively.
-The latter is primarily limited by the longer gas-pulse duration and the strong deflection causing molecules to collide with the electrodes and not reaching the interaction region anymore.
-These densities are sufficient for precision spectroscopy or laboratory scattering experiments and should enable the study and determination of the near-degenerate ``doorway states'' that might be responsible for nuclear-spin interconversion according to the quantum relaxation model~\cite{Curl:JCP46:3220, Chapovsky:ARPC50:315}.
+The latter is limited by the longer gas-pulse duration and possibly by the reverse seeding effect resulting from Argon being heavier than water.
+Combined with the strong deflection experienced in the slower beam, this leads to molecules colliding with the skimmers or electrodes and not reaching the interaction region anymore.
+These densities are sufficient for precision spectroscopy or laboratory scattering experiments~\cite{Curl:JCP46:3220, Chapovsky:ARPC50:315}.

 The current experiment, at 20~Hz, allows the production of $\sim\!10^{13}$ nuclear-spin-selected molecules, or 1~picoliter, per day.
 Significantly larger quantities could be produced using higher-repetition-rate~\cite{Trippel:MP111:1738} or continuous molecular beams.
-The current quantities are sufficient for the production of nuclear-spin-pure surface layers, for instance, highly polarizable layers of \emph{ortho} water.
-The production of pure \emph{para} water opens up possibilities for hypersensitized NMR experiments through polarization transfer \emph{via} water addition, comparable to \emph{para}-hydrogen induced polarization transfer (PHIP)~\cite{Bowers:PRL57:2645, Bouchard:Science319:442}, but with wider chemical applicability.
+The current quantities could be sufficient for the production of nuclear-spin-pure surface layers, for instance, highly polarizable layers of \emph{ortho} water, if very low spin-relaxation rates can be maintained.
+The production of pure \emph{para} water might open up possibilities for hypersensitized NMR experiments through polarization transfer \emph{via} water addition, comparable to \emph{para}-hydrogen induced polarization transfer (PHIP)~\cite{Bowers:PRL57:2645, Bouchard:Science319:442}, but with wider chemical applicability.

 The presented technique for quantum-state separation is generally applicable to polar neutral molecules and allows for the production of single-quantum-state samples, i.\,e., for the separation of nuclear-spin isomers.